 Wally was a camper from 1979-1980 and staff member in 1982.
 Wally was a second generation camper, along with his brother Scott, following in the footsteps of his father who attended TVRC in the 1940’s.
 His son, Wally, also attended camp as a third generation camper.
 Wally lives in Nashville and runs a small boutique financial advisory and asset management firm.
 He also sits on various corporate, conservation-focused and other non-profit boards of directors.

-Will, who is currently serving as our Board Vice President, attended camp as Rough Rider in ’85 and worked as a Counselor and Trip Leader from ’92-‘94.
-He is the parent of a camper returning for her Rough Rider Year this summer.
+Will attended camp as Rough Rider in ’85 and worked as a Counselor and Trip Leader from ’92-‘94.
+He is the parent of a former camper.
 His sister Kitty Northrop Friedman attended camp for five-years.
 Will is married to Patricia and they have two children, Victoria and Harry.
 The Northrops live in Boise, ID after starting their family in Ketchum, ID.
 Will is the founder and principal of What-if-Concepts and has worked as a consultant for nine years.
 What-if-Concepts specializes in empowering those who inspire to articulate their purpose and build a tribe of committed individuals.
 His work in the social sector incorporates strategic planning and enhancing organizational effectiveness.
 He is a graduate of Board Source’s Advance Consulting programs.
 Will has recently served a number of nonprofit boards: Riverstone International School, The Campfire Foundation, Holderness School, and Sun Valley Center for the Arts.

 Camp alum 1969-1972; camp staff 1973-1974 and 1978-1982; camp parent 1999-2005; TVRC-EF Board Member 2001-2008; TVRC-EF Advisory Council member 2008-present.